+A MAP entry is a 64-bit field.
 The content of each MAP entry shall be as specified in figure 25.
 When recorded on the tape, MAP entries shall be formatted as specified by annex E.

-Field Setting Page type 3 bits 001Filler010Data011Tape Mark N Bit ZERO = The Record ends in this Data Block ONE = The Record continues in the next Data Block P Bit ZERO = The Record starts in this Data Block ONE = The Record does not start in this Data Block L Bit ZERO = There is a further MAP ONE = This is the last MAP C Bit ZERO = The data of the Record is not compressed ONE = The data of the Record is compressed Pad bytes 9 bits Set to ZERO 16 bits Page Byte Count: Number of data or Pad bytes of the page 32 bits Record Byte Count: Total number of bytes in the Record
+Field Setting Page type 3 bits 001Filler010Data 011 Tape Mark N Bit ZERO = The Record ends in this Data Block TO BR ONE = The Record continues in the next Data Block P Bit ZERO = The Record starts in this Data Block 1 DR ONE = The Record does not start in this Data Block L Bit ZERO = There is a further MAP L DR ONE = This is the last MAP C Bit C Bit ZERO = The data of the Record is not compressed C DR ONE = The data of the Record is compressed Reserved 9 bits These bits shall be set to ZERO Page Byte Count 16 bits Number of User Byte and Pad Bytes, if any, of the page Record Byte Count 32 bits Total number of User Bytes in the Record